-The Institute will be headquartered in a new facility that includes classrooms, collaborative labs, offices, an atrium, café, Ecodome (greenhouse), aquaponics system, and residence hall.
+The Institute is headquartered in a new facility that includes classrooms, collaborative labs, offices, an atrium, café, Ecodome (greenhouse), aquaponics system, and residence hall.
 The facility boasts cutting-edge sustainability features such as the largest geothermal heating and cooling installation in Chicago, rainwater harvesting, and high-efficiency heat-recovery technology.
-The institute joins several other facilities on campus as examples of state of the art efficiency (IC, Baumhart, Cuneo, Damen, LUREC)
+The Institute joins several other facilities on campus as examples of state of the art efficiency (IC, Baumhart, Cuneo, Damen, LUREC).

 Clean Energy Lab

 The Clean Energy Lab houses Loyola’s award winning Biodiesel program.
+Students have built a self-sustaining business by converting portions of our campus waste stream into marketable products like biodiesel for our shuttle bus systems and hand soap for our campus restrooms.
 Recognized many times by grants and other awards, the biodiesel lab has increased capacity and can process 100,000 gallons of waste oil into vehicle fuel although it will most likely be processing 20-30,000 gallons per year to start.

 This aquaponic system is ornamental in design but still grows fish and produce for food.
 Students in the Solutions to Environmental Problems (STEP) Food course have worked to identify what to grow in these systems and how to process them for market.

 Ecology Research Laboratory

 Located on the east side of the 2nd floor, this space houses research related to nutrient cycling in wetlands, aquatic ecology of microalgaes and risk assessment related to invasive species.
 This lab is a shared space where faculty and students collaborate on interdisciplinary research.